AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 For programming you have to connect IO0 to GND, RX/TX (crossed) and 5V/GND.
 If you have the power supply already connected, then do not connect the 5V cable from the adapter.

+**Caution:** The 5V connection shown in an earlier version of this project was wrong (CTS instead of VCC connection).

 Then press the "RST" button on the ESP32-CAM.
 After that, you can start the upload process within the Arduino IDE (with FTDI USB-Serial port selected).

 For normal start open IO0 from GND and press "RST" again.